-15.2.1 Registers
+5.15.1.1 Registers

-The Timer/Counter (TCNT2) and Output Compare Register (OCR2A and OCR2B) are 8-bit registers.
-Interrupt request (abbreviated to Int.Req.) signals are all visible in the Timer Interrupt Flag Register (TIFR2).
-All interrupts are individually masked with the Timer Interrupt Mask Register (TIMSK2).
+The Timer/Counter (TCNT2) and output compare register (OCR2A and OCR2B) are 8-bit registers.
+Interrupt request (shorten as Int.Req.) signals are all visible in the timer interrupt flag register (TIFR2).
+All interrupts are individually masked with the timer interrupt mask register (TIMSK2).
 TIFR2 and TIMSK2 are not shown in the figure.

 The Timer/Counter can be clocked internally, via the prescaler, or asynchronously clocked from the TOSC1/2 pins, as detailed later in this section.
-The asynchronous operation is controlled by the Asynchronous Status Register (ASSR).
-The Clock Select logic block controls which clock source the Timer/Counter uses to increment (or decrement) its value.
+The asynchronous operation is controlled by the asynchronous status register (ASSR).
+The clock select logic block controls which clock source he Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the Clock Select logic is referred to as the timer clock ( $clk{T2}$ ).
+The output from the clock select logic is referred to as the timer clock (clkT2).

-The double buffered Output Compare Register (OCR2A and OCR2B) are compared with the Timer/Counter value at all times.
-The result of the compare can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare pins (OC2A and OC2B).
-See "Output Compare Unit" on page 142. for details.
-The compare match event will also set the Compare Flag (OCF2A or OCF2B) which can be used to generate an Output Compare interrupt request.
+The double buffered output compare register (OCR2A and OCR2B) are compared with the Timer/Counter value at all times.
+The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the output compare pins (OC2A and OC2B).
+See Section 5.15.4 "Output Compare Unit" on page 140 for details.
+The compare match event will also set the compare flag (OCF2A or OCF2B) which can be used to generate an output compare interrupt request.

-15.2.2 Definitions
+5.15.1.2 Definitions